karim-ouldaklouche/Sentiment_Analysis/README.md

 The language used is Python version 3.7.

-The first base line models are logistic regression and svm.
+The first baseline models are logistic regression and svm.
 Scikit-learn and spacy have been used for the models and the embedding of the sentences.

 To improve the scores, a recurrent neural network based on tensorflow 2.1.0 has been used.
 The architecture is composed of several layers :